haripen/c3dBox/c3d_to_mat/README.md

 }
 ```

-Customize this format to match your specific filtering criteria.
+Customize the lists to match your specific filtering criteria.

 ---